-A relation is in 1NF if every tuple has exactly one value for each attribute.
+A relation is in 1NF or first normal form if every tuple has exactly one value for each attribute.
 In other words, we can say that every column should have a unique or atomic value related to the corresponding attribute.

 A database is in first normal form if every relation includes in a database is in 1NF.

 First normal form deals only with the basic structure of the relationship and does not resolve the problems of redundant information and any other anomalies.

 Let’s understand this with the help of an example of an organization where we have information about employee_id, employee_name, phone number, and their salary.

 Here we can see that an employee can have more than one phone number so, each tuple of the above table does not have only one value for each attribute.

 For converting it into a 1NF(First Normal Form) we use the following steps-

 - For each repeating field, value creates a new tuple.

 - Insert the repeating field value in that field of the new tuple